yaml/yaml-spec/spec/spec.md

 : Block scalars offer three possible mechanisms for [chomping] any trailing
 [line breaks]: [strip], [clip] and [keep].
-Unlike the previous parameters, this only controls interpretation; the [line breaks] are valid in all cases.
+Unlike the previous parameters, this one only controls interpretation of the trailing line breaks, not their syntactic validity.

 ## #.
 Production Naming Conventions